 The Corporation's head office, registered office and mailing address is Level 1, 91 Evans Street, Rozelle, New South Wales 2039, Australia.
-The Corporation also has two offices in Canada, with one located at 20 Adelaide Street East, Suite 200, Toronto, Ontario, M5C 2T6 and the other at 1100 René Lévesque Ouest, Bureau 610, Montréal, Québec H3B 4N4.
+The Corporation also has two offices in Canada, with one located at 1100 René Lévesque Ouest, Bureau 610, Montréal, Québec H3B 4N4 and the other at 20 Adelaide Street East, Suite 200, Toronto, Ontario, M5C 2T6.